-Shared outlook and commitment
+1. Shared outlook and commitment

-- A clearly articulated GenV Vision communicated over the life of the partnership, - Agreement on the purpose and expected outputs and outcomes of the partnership, - Developing a shared narrative around common problems and solutions that the partnership is addressing e.g. scenario approach.[1]
+- A clearly articulated GenV Vision communicated over the life of the partnership - Agreement on the purpose and expected outputs and outcomes of the partnership

-Partner expectations are clear and acceptable
+2. Partner expectations are clear and acceptable

-- An explicit agreement as to 'what' each individual and organisations will contribute to the partnership in regards to roles, time and resources, - Ensuring that adequate time is allocated to get partnership work complete, yet this time is not overly onerous, or perceived as such, - Outlining what benefits partners will obtain from partnership participation (for example improved skills or access to training),[2,3] - Shaping partners role and expectations through discussions with partners at the outset, letting them evolve over time, and revisiting as necessary.
+- An explicit agreement as to 'what' each individual and organisations will contribute to the partnership in regards to roles, time and resources - Ensuring that adequate time is allocated to complete partnership work, while also ensuring that this time is not overly onerous, or perceived as such - Outlining what benefits partners will obtain from partnership participation (for example improved skills or access to training)

-Establishing and nurturing relationships
+3. Establishing and nurturing relationships

-- Allowing enough time to 'get to know each other' at all stages of the relationship, - Being explicit about 'how' the partners will work together, - Mapping teams' skills and knowledge to identify what each partner brings to the partnership, - Promoting team strengthening activities such as off-site meetings including social activities, - Co-design process,[1] and - Joint working on tangible partnership outputs.
+- Allowing enough time to 'get to know each other' at all stages of the relationship - Being explicit about 'how' the partners will work together